ceres-wc3/ceres-ts-template/README.md

 # Ceres + TypeScript + Cerrie Template

-This repository contains a sample configuration for using Ceres with TypeScript.
+This branch contains a sample configuration for using Ceres with TypeScript and [Cerrie](https://github.com/ceres-wc3/cerrie).

 ## Quick Start